oleksiikartashovde-glitch/AISA-11.1---BCIO/docs/REFERENCE_UserGuide.md

   such as guidelines, service provision, communication/marketing, environmental/social planning, and others where relevant

 The user may choose these steps in any controlled order, as long as the requests stay grounded in the parent request and its derived outputs.

+## Design-support extensions

+### Extended operational sequence

+For commissioned programme design and other cases where budget and target population are known before design begins, AISA 11.1 can support the following extended sequence:

+1. Define budget and target population
+2. Calculate Cost per Target Person (CTP)
+3. Compare CTP to benchmark ranges and derive the benchmark ratio
+4. Identify the primary correction locus
+5. Apply COM-B and TDF within the constrained space
+6. Conduct transfer assessment between intervention context and target-use context
+7. Apply APEASE and downstream redesign logic
+8. Use DFR where QALY-based ceiling logic is relevant

+This sequence is an operational design-support sequence.
+It is not an ontology revision and should not be treated as official BCIO doctrine.

+### Design-stage economic screening

+AISA 11.1 can support design-stage economic screening through three practical units:

+**Cost per Target Person (CTP)**
+CTP is the planned full-loaded budget divided by the planned target population.
+It is used prospectively at the design stage.

+**Benchmark ratio**
+Benchmark ratio compares the proposed CTP with the benchmark median for the relevant intervention complexity level.

+**Design Feasibility Ratio (DFR)**
+DFR compares proposed CTP to a maximum acceptable CTP derived from QALY-based threshold logic, where relevant evidence is available.

+These units function as decision-support tools.
+They do not replace full economic evaluation and are not part of the ontology core.

 -----